Bill-Greatness/bill-greatness/README.md

 # Hi there 👋
-Glad you've found this repo, I come almost everyday.
+Glad you've found this repo, I come here, almost everyday!

 ## About Me ?
 - 🔭 I’m currently working on Nothing!